nodejs/node/doc/api/report.md

 `filename` specifies the name of the output file in the file system.
 Special meaning is attached to `stdout` and `stderr`.
 Usage of these will result in report being written to the associated standard streams.
-In cases where standard streams are used, the value in `'directory'` is ignored.
+In cases where standard streams are used, the value in `directory` is ignored.
 URLs are not supported.
 Defaults to a composite filename that contains timestamp, PID and sequence number.